topquark22/morseR24/README.md

 The output pins support PWM.
 This is controlled by the voltage on pin A7, which is usually wired to +5V.
 If you leave A7 unconnected, you will get erratic results.
 On the Nano V3, it is easy to wire A7 to +5V because the two pins are right next to each other.
 In most cases that's what you will do unless you really want to use PWM.

+If the voltage on pin A7 is read at less than +5V, then a warning will be printed to the master serial console.

 ### Indicator LED

 Optionally connect a red LED from pin D2 via a current-limiting resistor to ground.
 This is used to indicate error and operating conditions (see below).